CoreWeave: Data centers

 CoreWeave has its own data centers operating in both the United States and Europe.
 In 2025, it had 32 data centers, with a total of 250,000 GPUs.
 This was a significant growth from 2024, when the company had thirteen data centers across the United States and two in the United Kingdom.
 It opened a headquarters in London in 2024, as well as two UK data centers.
 Also in 2024, CoreWeave signed a lease to build a $1.2 billion data center in a 280,000 sq ft space at the Northeast Science and Technology Center in Kenilworth, New Jersey.

 While some of its data centers are rented by multiple companies, others are dedicated to a single client or special projects.
 Its $1.6 billion supercomputer data center for Nvidia in Plano, Texas, for example, is around 450,000 square feet and utilizes over 3,500 H100s.
 In September 2023, Nvidia and CoreWeave asserted that the project was the fastest AI supercomputer in the world.

 CoreWeave also rents high-performance computing (HPC) capacity from Core Scientific.

 In December 2024, Canadian AI startup Cohere announced plans to build a multi-billion data center built and operated by CoreWeave.
-CoreWeave announced in Jan.
-2025 that two new data centers in the UK hosting Nvidia Hopper (Nvidia H200) GPUs were operational, after beginning development on both in 2024.
-77% of 2024 revenue came from its top two clients, with Microsoft alone accounting for 62%.

 In Dec.
 2024, Dell and CoreWeave began partnering on infrastructure.
 In 2025, CoreWeave and Microsoft invested in launching AI Hub in New Jersey, which is a project by the New Jersey Economic Development Authority and Princeton University.